IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

-6. You may want to add some tests in [`Evaluation.Builtins.Definition`](../untyped-plutus-core/test/Evaluation/Builtins/Definition.hs) to make sure the semantics of the new builtin are correct.
+6. You may want to add some tests in [`Evaluation.Builtins.Definition`](../untyped-plutus-core/test/Evaluation/Builtins/Definition.hs) to check that the semantics of the new builtin are correct.

 ### Adding the costing functions for a new built-in function